Did you know...

 What Is Bail?

-Bail is the money that is given to the court in exchange for your release from jail.
-It is an insurance that you will return for your court date and trial proceedings.
+Bail is the money given to the court in exchange for your release from jail.
+It's an assurance that you'll return for your court date and trial proceedings.
 This money can be paid in the form of a cash bail or a surety bond from a bail bond agency.

 Unfortunately in the United States, bail has become the most likely way to be released from jail, even though almost half of defendants required to pay bail cannot afford it.